 Right.

-Well, why did we ever allow Cypheist to sign off on the allowing the uranium one deal, which basically put twenty percent of uh America's uranium in the hands of a hostile empire.
+Well, why did we ever allow Sipheus to sign off on allowing the Uranium One deal, which basically put 20% of America's uranium in the hands of a hostile empire?

 Well, and where's that, Mr. Jeff Sessions?

-So if there were crimes that this informant can prove, let's remember and let's move forward.
+So if there were crimes that this informant can prove, let's move forward.

-I I know you don't watch my show every night, but we reported back a about two months ago that in fact Jeff Sessions I got confirmed and corroborated that he did not recuse himself on uranium one, and about six weeks ago, uh we had an indictment in the uranium one case.
+I know you don't watch my show every night, but we reported back about two months ago that, in fact, Jeff Sessions got confirmed and corroborated that he did not recuse himself on Uranium One.

 So it's back to life, apparently.